Adaptive Estimation and Inference in Semi-parametric Heterogeneous Clustered Multitask Learning via Neyman Orthogonality¶

 Key Designs¶

-Within-task Neyman Orthogonality + Sample Splitting:
+1. Within-task Neyman Orthogonality + Sample Splitting: Preventing noise estimation error from contaminating target parameters

 Loss & Training¶

-The second-stage optimization over \(\theta\) is convex and can use accelerated gradient or proximal methods.
-Orthogonality is naturally achieved by designing the loss on \(\mathcal D_{j,2}\) via sample splitting.
-The paper proves that results hold for a wide range of \((c_w,\gamma,\tau,\epsilon_n)\), providing robust hyperparameter selection guidance.
+The optimization of \(\theta\) in the second stage is a convex problem, solvable via accelerated gradient or proximal methods.
+Orthogonality is naturally implemented through the loss design on \(\mathcal D_{j,2}\) via sample splitting.
+The paper proves the conclusions hold for a wide range of \((c_w,\gamma,\tau,\epsilon_n)\), providing a robust guide for hyperparameter selection.

 Key Experimental Results¶